alphagov/app-performance-summary/README.md

 # GOV.UK App performance summary

-Extracts error rate information from graphite
+Extracts error rate information from graphite.

 ## Nomenclature

+- **Error count**: The total number of 5xx errors encountered within a 10m window.
+- **Total response count**: The total number of responses served within a 10m window.
-- **Error rate**: The rate of 5xx HTTP responses as a percentage of all responses for an application.
+- **Error rate**: The error count as a percentage of total responses.

 ## Technical documentation